Daisy Lowe: Early life

-Lowe was born in Westminster, London, England, on January 27, 1989.
+Lowe was born in Westminster, London, England, on 27 January 1989.
 She grew up in Primrose Hill, North London, and stayed with grandparents to continue her education at South Hampstead High School, when her mother, Pearl Lowe, moved to Hampshire.
-Lowe has two younger half-brothers and a half-sister from her mother's marriage to Danny Goffey; Alfie, Frankie and Betty.
-She also has three younger half-brothers from her father's marriage to Gwen Stefani; Kingston, Zuma and Apollo.
+Lowe has two younger half-brothers and a half-sister from her mother's marriage to Danny Goffey: Alfie, Frankie, and Betty.
+She also has three younger half-brothers from her father's marriage to Gwen Stefani: Kingston, Zuma, and Apollo.
 She is Jewish.

-Until 2004, Lowe was believed to be the daughter of Pearl Lowe's ex-lover Bronner Handwerger, but a paternity test revealed that her godfather, Bush singer/guitarist Gavin Rossdale, was, in fact, her biological father.
+Until 2004, Lowe was believed to be the daughter of Pearl Lowe's ex-lover Bronner Handwerger, but a paternity test revealed that her godfather, Bush singer/guitarist Gavin Rossdale, was her biological father.
 Her mother Pearl Lowe wrote about the situation in her book All That Glitters.

 Career

 Lowe began modelling at the age of two, and did some photoshoots when she was 12 and 14 years old.
-At 15, she was approached by a talent scout in Camden Town and, as a result, she signed with Select, a London modelling agency.
+At 15, she was approached by a talent scout in Camden Town and she signed with Select, a London modelling agency.

 In February 2006, Lowe was featured in Vogue Italia, shot by New York photographer Steven Klein, who also shot her in March 2007 for a W magazine pictorial called "Xurbia".
 In September 2006, Lowe modelled for the Urban Outfitters catalogue, appeared in French Connection printed advertisements and was profiled in British Harper's Bazaar.
 She was featured in an editorial in Jane magazine alongside fellow model Lydia Hearst-Shaw in March 2007, appeared in Vogue Italia for the second time in May and, in August, posed nude on the cover of i-D magazine with her then-partner, Will Cameron of the band Blondelle, photographed by Terry Richardson.

 On the runway, Lowe was selected by Karl Lagerfeld to model for Chanel, and has appeared on catwalks in New York, Milan and London for Topshop and designers such as PPQ, Nanette Lepore, Sue Stemp, Charlotte Ronson, Henry Holland, and Vivienne Westwood.
 She has modelled for Agent Provocateur lingere for the past three years, and has been used by Burberry, Converse shoes, Dr. Martens, Hooch, Wheels and Doll Baby, Ben Sherman, Frost French, Hari, Karen Millen, Diesel SpA and Whistles, as well as for her mother's recent collection of lace dresses.

 Of the Whistles campaign, Lowe said, "[It] was a favourite shoot of mine. ...
 Modelling is a cool outlet for me to express myself, and fashion has always fascinated me.
 I love that fashion crosses into my other passions – music and art."

-Lowe's magazine work includes editorials and covers of publications such as Tatler, Elle, GQ, Vogue, Paradis, Marie Claire, Interview, Jalouse, Teen Vogue, Dirty Glam, Grazia, InStyle, Nylon and The Sunday Times Style amongst many others.
+Lowe's magazine work includes editorials and covers of publications such as Tatler, Elle, GQ, Vogue, Paradis, Marie Claire, Interview, Jalouse, Teen Vogue, Dirty Glam, Grazia, InStyle, Nylon, and The Sunday Times Style amongst many others.